-The shelf life of most breads is rather short.
-Upon storage breads lose desirable texture and taste and get moldy within a couple of days.
+The shelf life of most loaves of bread is rather short.
+Upon storage, bread loses desirable texture and taste and gets moldy within a couple of days.

-Bread tends to mold at room temperature, especially in a warm and high humidity environment.
-A loaf of bread purchased at a supermarket is saturated with preservatives, which serve to prolong the product shelf life.
+Bread tends to mold at room temperature, especially in a warm and high-humidity environment.
+A loaf of bread purchased at a supermarket is saturated with preservatives, which serve to prolong the product’s shelf life.
 Homemade bread made without added preservatives will grow mold quicker than a store-bought one.

-Another process that affects bread is staling which leads to dry and hard texture.
+Another process that affects bread is staling which leads to a dry and hard texture.

 Refrigerating doesn’t solve the problem.
 Storage at a low temperature slows the growth of mold, but staling happens faster and refrigerated bread tends to lose its flavor and freshness.

-For a long-term store, best mold delaying option is freezing.
+For a long-term store, the best mold-delaying option is freezing.
 Make sure that the bread cools completely before freezing.

-Plastic bags for storing bread are made of BPA free plastic and usually comes with twist ties for sealing them.
+Plastic bags for storing bread are made of BPA-free plastic and usually come with twist ties for sealing them.
 They will keep the loaf moist and are also suitable for storing the bread in the freezer.